ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on fashion moments future generations will mock.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why trends look embarrassing in hindsight.

 ---